 Day 1 Las Vegas

-Start your Utah national park itinerary from Las Vegas, especially if you are flying.
-With a large number of flights from across the world, find a dizzying number of hotel rooms along with dining and entertainment galore.
+Start your Utah National Park itinerary from Las Vegas, especially if you are flying.
+With many flights from across the world, travelers will find a dizzying number of hotel rooms along with dining and entertainment galore.
 Additionally, if you can’t buy it in Vegas, it’s not made.

-After arriving, pack up your rental car with supplies for your road trip.
-It gets a little sparse across southern Utah so plan on buying road trip snacks along with basic picnic supplies.
+After arriving, I recommend packing your rental car with supplies for your road trip.
+Southern Utah gets a little sparse, so plan on buying road trip snacks along with basic picnic supplies.

-Depending on interest, arrange for a show and sample a new restaurant in Las Vegas.
+Depending on your interest, I recommend arranging a show and sampling a new restaurant in Las Vegas.
 Definitely walk down a portion of The Strip.
-Find lots of free entertainment outside of the casinos like the Bellagio’s Dancing Waters and the Freemont Street Experience.
+Find lots of free entertainment outside of the casinos, like the Bellagio’s Dancing Waters and the Freemont Street Experience.

 For the first leg of the trip, drive to Moab, Utah, to Arches National Park.
-It’s 450 miles (750 km) away from Las Vegas and will take six or seven hours.
-This will be the longest day of driving so do it the first day and not the last day of your trip.
-Do yourself a favor, and take Interstate 15 and Interstate 70 for the fastest drive.
+It’s 450 miles (750 km) from Las Vegas and will take six or seven hours.
+This will be the longest day of driving, so do it on the first day and not the last day of your trip.
+Do yourself a favor and take Interstate 15 and Interstate 70 for the fastest drive.

 Day 2 Arches National Park

 Time has carved Utah’s red rocks into at least 2,000 natural stone arches.
-Arches National Park is routinely considered one of the top national parks in the U.S. Though the arches are center stage, see pinnacles, fins and balance rocks as well.
+Arches National Park is routinely considered one of the top national parks in the U.S. Though the arches are center stage, visitors will see pinnacles, fins and balance rocks.

 What to do in Arches National Park